702ado/README.md/README.md

 FAQ:
 - Call of War Game Operators deal with in-game reports, Moderators just make sure people don't choke each other out on chat.

-- For Great Britain: Contact Intel, Teamaster, Melody, or myself for server partnerships
+- For Great Britain: Contact Intel, Evelyn, Pikopan, Xafan, or myself for server partnerships

 - For War Thunder, my IGN is Dreadnougnt_02